 Whether you are buying or selling a home, the appraisal may be one of those things that can make or break a deal.
 We've see homes fall out of escrow when the appraisal came in too low.

-The bank wants to make sure they get their money back should you default, which means they will not lend more than the house is worth.
-Your lender will send out an appraiser to tour the home, look at major mechanical systems and note the condition of the home.
+The bank wants to make sure they get their money back should you walk away from your loan, which means they will not lend more than the house is worth.
+Your lender will send out an independent appraiser to tour the home, look at major mechanical systems and note the condition and features of the home.
 They will then check comparable home sales in the area and create their opinion of what the home is worth.
-You may see a couple of appraisals on a particular home.

 How does the appraisal affect the purchase or sale of my home?